-- 1. The new practice will apply as from the tax year 2024 (where the tax returns for that year must be filed in early 2025) onwards.
-Therefore, for the tax year 2023 (where the tax returns for that year must be filed in early 2024), the current practice would still apply. - 2.
-The new practice is not a law.
-It is merely an interpretation of the law, which the tax authorities would rely on.
-In other words, it is open for taxpayers to DISAGREE with it or even NOT abide by it.
-If a taxpayer does not follow the Rule, it DOES NOT mean that he/she has done anything illegal. - 3.
+- 1. The new regulation will apply as from the tax year 2024 (where the tax returns for that year must be filed in early 2025) onwards.
+Therefore, for the tax year 2023 (where the tax returns for that year must be filed in early 2024), the current regulation would still apply. - 2.
 The fact that someone transferred funds into his/her Thai bank account from abroad does not always mean that such transferred funds would be considered taxable income.
 This is because, if those transferred funds were considered as savings, they would not be taxable (i.e., only income that is taxable).
 However, this may be difficult in practice to justify whether those transferred funds were considered income or savings.
-Yet, in the case where the Thai tax authorities conduct a tax audit on any taxpayer, the authorities could argue that the funds that such a taxpayer transferred into his/her Thai bank account from abroad were ENTIRELY considered taxable income, unless the taxpayer could prove otherwise, which could be very difficult in practice. - 4.
-Even though the new practice would apply, it was found that it could be very difficult in practice for the Thai tax authorities to be aware that someone transferred funds into his/her Thai bank account from abroad since the banks DO NOT disclose the account information of taxpayers to the tax authorities unless certain conditions are met.
-However, in the case of a tax audit, the tax authorities could directly request the taxpayer to present his/her bank statements to the authorities. - 5.
-In general, the Thai tax authorities do not conduct a tax audit on taxpayers, who are foreigners, unless certain conditions are met (such as that taxpayer claims a tax refund).
-However, this could be changed in the future after the new practice comes into effect.
+Yet, in the case where the Thai tax authorities conduct a tax audit on any taxpayer, the authorities could argue that the funds that such a taxpayer transferred into his/her Thai bank account from abroad were ENTIRELY considered taxable income, unless the taxpayer could prove otherwise, which could be very difficult in practice. - 3.
+If someone were to transfer funds into his/her Thai bank account from abroad, he/she could divide the transfers into portions, where each transfer was made in different years.
+This structure could reduce his/her Thai income tax liability on his/her foreign-sourced income that was transferred funds into his/her Thai bank account from abroad compared to the scenario where he/she made a single transfer of that foreign-sourced income in a lump-sum amount.
+This would be because the tax rates would be progressive based on the amount of taxable income.
+The higher amount of taxable income for a specific taxable year could be subject to higher tax rates. - 4.
+Even though the new regulation would apply, it was found that it could be very difficult in practice for the Thai tax authorities to be aware that someone transferred funds into his/her Thai bank account from abroad since the banks DO NOT disclose the account information of taxpayers to the tax authorities unless certain conditions are met.
+However, in the case of a tax audit, the tax authorities could directly request the taxpayer to present his/her bank statements to the authorities.

-- 6. The provisions under the double tax agreements (DTA) override the domestic tax law.
+- 5. In general, the Thai tax authorities do not conduct a tax audit on taxpayers, who are foreigners, unless certain conditions are met (such as that taxpayer claims a tax refund).
+However, this could be changed in the future after the new regulation comes into effect. - 6.
+The provisions under the double tax agreements (DTA) override the domestic tax law.
 Therefore, if the DTA ONLY allows the sourced country of that income to collect income tax on that income, that foreign-sourced income would be exempt from Thai personal income tax even though it was remitted into Thailand by the earner who lived in Thailand for 180 days or more in a year. - 7.
 In the case where the foreign-sourced income is taxable in both the sourced country and Thailand, the taxpayer could claim the tax that he/she paid on that income in the sourced country as a tax credit against his/her Thai tax payable on that income subject to certain conditions.
-In that case, it would be recommended that such taxpayer maintains any supporting documents to prove that he/she has paid the income tax on that foreignsourced income in the sourced country.
+In that case, it would be recommended that such taxpayer maintains any supporting documents to prove that he/she has paid the income tax on that foreign-sourced income in the sourced country.
 Those documents would be, for example, an income tax payment certificate issued by the tax authorities of the sourced country of the income.